Vampire Hunter D: Bloodlust

-Vampire Hunter D: Bloodlust has a scene at one point where D and Leila, both alone, muse that no one will likely mourn the other.
-Leila suggests that whoever lives longer should visit the grave of the other, and D agrees.
-At the end of the film, D keeps his end of the bargain, arriving just after Leila's burial sixty years later (he's immortal).
-He runs into her granddaughter, and then we see that she didn't die alone after all - her grave is surrounded by her family.
+- Alone with each other after an attack from the Barbarois, D and Leila muse that no one will likely mourn the other.
+Leila suggests a deal to which D agrees: whoever lives longer should visit the grave of the other.
+At the end of the film, the nigh-immortal D keeps his end of the bargain, arriving just after Leila's burial sixty years later.
+She didn't die alone after all: her grave is surrounded by her family, including her granddaughter.

 - Charlotte's death in Meier's arms and his mourning.
 Even the hardened vampire hunter Leila, who kills vampires because It's Personal, couldn't bring herself to shoot him as he wept.

 - After Charlotte's death, D and Leila leave Meier to mourn her inside Carmilla's castle — inside which is a rocket that would take any on-board to the "City of the Night".
 As the castle crumbles behind D and Leila, the rocket (carrying Meier and Charlotte) fires.

 - Leila — understanding Meier's decision after seeing him mourn for Charlotte — not only urges the rocket to keep going, but sheds tears as it escapes her sight.